excalith/git-cheats/README.md

-# Interactive Git Cheatsheet
+# Git Cheats - *Cheatsheet For Git Commands*
-Interactive Git Cheatsheet is a small project for people who wants to get into git using commands but don't know where to start.
+**Git Cheats** is a small project for people who wants to get into git using commands but don't know where to start.
 It started as a side-project to help my friends / colleagues check commands easily, but it turned out it has been shared through my friends lots of times and it is being used on a daily basis.
 Suprising enough, I wanted to create a repository for this.
 Maybe someone finds it useful and / or wants to contribute!

 ### [Try The App Here](http://gitcheats.com/)